aadhiseshanks/aadhiseshanks/README.md

-# Hi there 👋

-I’m a passionate **Technical Trainer & Developer** with experience in training and mentoring students in **Data Analytics, Machine Learning, Deep Learning, NLP, and Data Structures & Algorithms** using **Java** and **Python**.
-I enjoy simplifying complex concepts and helping learners build strong technical foundations through practical, hands-on learning.
+## 👨‍💻 About Me

+🎓 Technical Trainer & Developer
+📊 Skilled in Data Analytics, Machine Learning, Deep Learning & NLP
+💻 Teaching DSA using Java & Python
+🚀 Passionate about mentoring students with practical learning
+🧠 Interested in AI, Real-world Projects & Problem Solving
+🌱 Continuously learning new technologies and industry trends
+⚡ Love simplifying complex concepts into easy-to-understand solutions

 ## 🚀 What I Do